13 Methods to Blend Colored Pencils

 What Do I Use When Blending?

 I prefer the dry methods.
 Typically, I will layer the colors.
-But if I’m not happy with the outcome, I usually reach for my Prismacolor Bender Pencil, a white pencil, or a Creative Art Materials Caran D’ache Full Colorless Blender.
+However, if I’m not satisfied with the outcome, I usually reach for my Prismacolor Bender Pencil, a white pencil, or a Creative Art Materials Caran d’Ache Full Colorless Blender.

-I often alternate between one or more blending methods to achieve the look I want, so don’t be afraid to mix and match.
+I often alternate between one or more blending methods to achieve the desired look, so don’t be afraid to mix and match.

 I recommend that you practice with whichever method appeals to you.
-In the end, they all produce similar results.
+Ultimately, they all yield similar results.
 Remember, it’s in the technique, not the product.

-So those are my 13 methods of blending colored pencils.
+Those are my 13 methods for blending colored pencils.
 What is your favorite method of blending colored pencils?
 Do you use a different method?
 Do you use one of these products differently?
 Tell me in the comments.

 Want some more tips on blending?
 Visit my blog on How to Color Beautiful Faces.